 To configure a Databricks data source to perform bulk data loads, follow the same process described for Spark.
 This is the way recommended by Databricks.

-To be able to use the Databricks API to perform bulk data loads, first install the Databricks client on the host where the Virtual DataPort server runs.
+Alternatively, you can use the Databricks API to perform bulk data loads.
+To do it, install the Databricks client on the host where Virtual DataPort runs.
 To do it, follow these steps:

 Install Python 3.

 Install the Python packages manager (PIP).
 It is included by default in Python version 3.4 or higher.
 If you do not have PIP installed, you can download and install it from this page.

 Install the Databricks client.
 To do this, open a command line and execute the following command:

 pip install databricks-cli

 Set up the Databricks client authentication.
 You need to get a personal access token to configure the authentication.
 Then run the following command in the command line:

 databricks configure --token

 Execute the following command to check if all work fine: